 What does my child need to play?

-Each player will receive a jersey, shorts & socks for Fall.
-Player MUST provide soccer cleats, shin guards and a correctly sized ball.
+Each player will receive only a jersey.
+Players MUST provide black shorts, black socks, soccer cleats, shin guards and a correctly sized ball.

 Fairhope Tots/Fairhope Fives MUST provide their own black socks & shorts.
 (Tennis shoes are fine if you can’t find the correct size in soccer cleats)